-Chain of Lakes
+Huron River Chain of Lakes

 Starry stonewort is one example of an invasive plant seen in Michigan waters.
 Click here to learn more about starry stonewort from the Huron River Watershed Council.

-The Chain of Lakes Improvement Project is a five (5) year project to control the growth and reproduction of non-native invasive weeds, including Eurasian Milfoil and Starry Stonewort.
-The project will include spot treatments in problem areas and support other activities that would enhance the recreational and biological quality of the lake.
-Additionally, all necessary regulatory approvals and scientific studies for the chemical treatments as well as the creation of a lake management plan are included in the project.
+The Chain of Lakes Improvement Project is a five (5) year project to control non-native invasive weeds including Eurasian Milfoil and Starry Stonewort.
+The project may use spot treatments in problem areas and support other activities that would enhance the recreational enjoyment and overall health of the water.

 The total estimated cost for the five (5) year project is $1,952,530.
 A Special Assessment District consisting of benefiting parcels in Washtenaw and Livingston Counties will cover the total estimated cost of the project.